PallelaKalyan/Nemorphism-_Calculator/README.md

 ## License

-The Nemorphism Calculator project is licensed under the [MIT License](LICENSE).
+The Neumorphism Calculator project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements